Montaigne Medal award for “most thought-provoking” book

 Crime Is on the Ballot – and Voters are Choosing Whether Prosecutors with Reform Agendas are the Ones Who Can Best Bring Law, Order and Justice

+*Originally published in The Conversation 10/27/22.
 Different approaches to justice are on the ballot in November 2022 in some public prosecutor and Congressional elections around the country, revealing a deep divide about how differently Americans feel about crime and its consequences.
-Many Republican Congressional and prosecutor candidates are focusing their electoral messages on crime, accusing Democrats of being “dangerously liberal”, amid a seeming rise of crime […]
+Many Republican Congressional and prosecutor candidates are focusing their electoral messages on crime, accusing Democrats of […]

 Progressive Prosecutors Make a Difference for the Innocent

+*Originally published in Medium’s Age of Awareness 10/16/22.
 This November, voters around the country will engage in local elections with significant criminal justice impact.
 Nowhere is that more apparent than local prosecutor races.
-Progressive prosecutors offer fresh and innovative crime-control approaches to a criminal legal system that disparately — and often unnecessarily — impacts the poor and people of color without increasing public […]
+Progressive prosecutors offer fresh and innovative crime-control approaches to a criminal legal system that disparately — and often unnecessarily — impacts the […]

 Criminal Justice Reform in 2022

 It’s time for my annual end-of-the-year criminal justice reform wish list.
 This year I’m including specific action steps you can take, and I’m highlighting organizations that you might be interested in supporting.
 Together, we can promote a better vision of what justice could be in 2022.
-Nearly half a million people are held in jail […]
+Here’s to 2022!
+May it be a year of […]

 A One-Two Punch for Juveniles